 Welcome to the All American Road Trip

-Summertime is here and while planning a vacation may look a little different this year, experts say that record numbers of Americans will be embarking upon a very familiar journey: the good old-fashioned Summer Road Trip!
-From SUVs and campers filled with families and friends to convertibles carrying couples, the open road is an open invitation to discover great regional foods from every corner of America.
+Summertime vacation planning certainly looks a little different this year!
+Experts correctly predicted that record numbers of Americans would embark on a very familiar journey: the good old-fashioned Summer Road Trip!
+From SUVs and campers filled with families and friends to convertibles carrying couples, the open road is always an open invitation to discover great regional foods from every corner of America.

-Aunt Nellie’s and READ are teaming up to help you map out menus with delicious recipe favorites, as well as provide you with just about everything needed to keep you and the family happy during your adventure.
+Aunt Nellie’s and READ teamed up to help you map out menus with delicious recipe favorites, as well as provide you with just about everything needed to keep you and the family happy during your road trip adventures.
 We’re talking games, music and so much more.
-Each week, we’ll spotlight a different region of the United States and its hallmark recipes.
-Keep coming back to check out the latest recipe offerings.
+We’re sharing some great-tasting recipes representing key regions of the United States, and we hope you find some inspiration for your own table, wherever that may be this summer!

 Follow the “New” Rules of the Road